 Some observed Websites had usability and interface design problems: Site navigation was poor and links not visually obvious.
-In some cases, the home page on a Website did not contain a well-labeled table of contents, nor was a site map provided if the Website was large.
+In some cases, the home page of a Website did not contain a clearly labeled table of contents, nor was a site map always provided for larger Websites.
 Similarly, some navigation button labels were confusing and links not clearly and accurately described.
-Not only was it not easy to figure out where to go within some Websites to find needed information, but when one located that information, it was sometimes difficult to browse through it.
-In some Websites, it took many, many clicks to get the desired information.
+Not only was it not easy to figure out where to go on some Websites to find needed information, but when one located that information, it was sometimes difficult to browse through it.
+On some Websites, it took many, many clicks to get the desired information.

-We would be remiss if we did not concede also that interface problems may have prevented us from finding a WBI on a site we rated as not having one.
-While we regret if this occurred, we would argue that any site on which 3 highly motivated researchers devoting between 3 and 5 hours of concerted effort are unable to locate a single WBI is a site unlikely to garner many learners.
+We would be remiss if we did not concede that interface problems may also have prevented us from finding a WBI on a site we rated as not having one.
+While we regret if this occurred, we would argue that any site on which three highly motivated researchers devoting between three and five hours of concerted effort are unable to locate a single WBI is a site unlikely to garner many learners.
 Such learners seldom have either the time or the effort to devote to ferreting out a WBI.

-There is a rich literature on interface design --and on design for the Web-- that might help to eliminate these problems.
+There is a rich literature on interface design --and on design for the Web-- that might help eliminate these problems.
 Designers of science Websites would be well-advised to consult such literature (see for example, Bickford, 1997; Cates, 1992; Cooper, 1995; Galitz, 1996; Head, 1999; Mandel, 1997; Microsoft, 1995; Schneiderman, 1998; Schwier & Misanchuk, 1993; Siegel, 1996).